 Applicants must prepare the documents they need and apply online within five years of being awarded a qualification from a university that was eligible the year they were awarded the certificate.
 In some cases applications can be made from within the United Kingdom – see below.

 Can people in the UK switch to a High Potential Individual Visa ?

-Applicants and dependants already in the UK can switch to this immigration route without leaving the UK, unless they are in the UK as visitors, short-term students, parents of a child at school, domestic workers, or have been granted leave outside the Immigration Rules.
+Applicants and dependants already in the UK can switch to this immigration route from within the UK , so long as they are not in the UK

 How long will High Potential Individuals be granted leave for?

 The amount of time that will be granted to applicants will depend on the level of the academic qualification they hold.